solar panel optimiser

 5. Safety is paramount: If safety is high on the priority list, think about choosing a solar optimiser that has rapid shutdown capabilities, in the event any components of your panels are faulty.

-Are solar panel optimisers worth it?
+Are solar optimisers worth it?

 That’s why it’s vital to contact a licensed installer and discuss whether solar optimisers are suitable for your circumstances.